michalizn/Digital-electronics-2./Labs/02-leds/README.md

-# Lab 2: YOUR_FIRSTNAME FAMILYNAME
+# Lab 2: Michal Baranek

 Link to your `Digital-electronics-2` GitHub repository: